-Grafting procedures are performed in our inviting Pocatello, Blackfoot, and Preston offices with local anesthesia or IV sedation.
+Grafting procedures are performed in our inviting Pocatello and Blackfoot offices with local anesthesia or IV sedation.
 To make sure that you are comfortable and at ease every step of the way, our doctors can provide you with multiple options for your anesthesia, including sedation dentistry for our patients who may be feeling anxious about receiving treatment.
 Your oral surgeon will discuss your anesthesia and pain management options with you in detail during your consultation appointment.

 To learn more about bone and soft tissue grafting at Oral Surgery Specialists of Idaho, we hope you will explore the stories of some of our bone and soft tissue grafting patients.

 Bone grafts are very effective at helping to build bone mass and strength in areas of the jaw where implants are to be placed.
 For this reason, bone grafting is often the first step when receiving dental implants, and your surgeon will often place a graft at the same time as a dental implant.
 Bone grafts usually consist of a solution of granulated bone material (or other healing agents), applied to the areas with inadequate bone.
 The bone material is typically sourced from another part of your body or from a tissue bank.
 At Oral Surgery Specialists of Idaho, we perform several types of bone grafting treatments to meet our patient’s needs, including